 If you or a loved one is considering one of these facilities, it’s important to find a place that meets your needs.
 When searching for “halfway homes near me,” consider the following factors:

-A halfway house is a transitional living facility that provides support and supervision to individuals moving from treatment or mental health care to living on their own.
+A halfway house is a transitional living facility for individuals recovering from addiction or reintegrating into society.

 Final Thoughts